Skip to main content

 Field Properties Data Type Description

-defaultValue String When creating a new record, the default value of the corresponding cell of this field, the default is empty
+defaultValue string When creating a new record, the default value of the corresponding cell of this field, the default is empty

 Text